Nmouss/ChessAI/README.md

 Move your piece in real life.
 Don't forget this step!!!

 # Final Remarks
 I really enjoyed working on this project.
 I was inspired by someone who made a sudoku solver and their methodology was really similar to what I created.
 I really do enjoy chess as a hobby so combining computer vision a field that I am trying to learn and my hobby made me excited about this project.
-In conclusion I really learned a lot on how computer vision can actually be used instead of looking at bounding boxes or counting cars (another project I did).
+In conclusion I learned a lot on how computer vision can actually be used instead of looking at bounding boxes or counting cars (another project I did).